This page was reviewed under our medical and editorial policy by

 Chemotherapy may be stopped completely if moderate to severe symptoms return when the drug treatment is resumed at a lower-than-recommended dosage.

-To reduce discomfort, your doctor may suggest:
+To reduce discomfort, the care team may suggest: